kenneth558/Dysusing-dispensation-no-more/Readme.md

-awaiting frankspeech to open up
+This sermon awaits frankspeech to open up for "the rest of us" to be able to post